 What we’re looking for at Coastside Poetry

-Almost a year ago, we agreed to take over as co-hosts for this reading series when the original host, Ryan Warren, moved out of the area.
+In 2017, we agreed to take over as co-hosts for this reading series when the original host, Ryan Warren, moved out of the area.
 Our motive was and is to continue a dedicated poetry series.
 Tasks such as maintaining a website, scheduling featured poets, promoting the series and otherwise communicating with members of the poetry community all take time and money, but for us, poetry is worth it.

 And by “poetry” we mean not prose with ragged line ends, but word-craft: we like to see works that demonstrate imagination, economy of expression, creative use of rhythm, uncommon and evocative imagery, internal rhyme, intriguing metaphor, thoughtful contemplation of interesting themes, words which roll beautifully off the tongue.
 Narrative, lyrical, free-verse, formal verse, blank verse, experimental verse – all are welcome.